O naší hudbě

 06. O LICHNICKEJ HRADNEJ PANNE

-Zapadá slnko, stmieva sa
+Zapadá slnko, stmieva sa.

-Z očí panny cítiť strach
+Z očí panny cítiť strach.

 Zajtrajším dňom sa rozhodne

-Či získa jej srdce, či sa obráti v prach
+či získa jej srdce? Či sa obráti v prach?

-Jeden rytier šľachetný
+Jeden rytier šľachetný,

-Statný sťa storočný dub
+statný sťa storočný dub,

-Kvôli panne sa rozhodol prísť
+kvôli panne sa rozhodol prísť

-Na druhej strany zeme kút
+na druhej strany zeme kút

-Prvýkrát sa zaľúbila
+Prvýkrát sa zaľúbila,

-No úspech lásky zatratila
+no úspech lásky zatratila.

-Deň, ktorého sa panna bála, zrazu nadišiel
+Deň, ktorého sa panna bála, zrazu nadišiel.

 Celú noc si zazlievala tento hlúpy výmysel

-Zbaviť sa každého nápadníka,
+zbaviť sa každého nápadníka,

-ktorý o jej ruku požiada
+ktorý o jej ruku požiada.

-Všetkým sa len posmievala
+Všetkým sa len posmievala,

-No dnes jej hrdlo zoviera
+no dnes jej hrdlo zoviera

-Zapadá slnko, stmieva sa
+Zapadá slnko, stmieva sa.

-V očiach panny vidieť žiaľ
+V očiach panny vidieť žiaľ.

 Krutosťou voči ostatným

-Stratila lásku, ktorú každý by si prial
+stratila lásku, ktorú každý by si prial

-„The sun is setting, it’s getting dark, and the maiden’s eyes
+„The sun setting, it’s getting dark

-Are full of fear
+The maiden’s eyes are full of fear

 Tomorrow it shall be known

-Whether he will win her heart
+Whether he can win her heart

-Or turn to dust
+Or he’ll turn to dust

 „One noble knight